yipulerina/Data-Analyst-Projects/SBA_Analysis/README.md

 <h1>Analysis
 </h1>

-<p align="left"> 1.
-What is the summary of all PPP approved loans?
+##  1. What is the summary of all PPP approved loans?
 <br>

 | Date_Approved | Number_of_Approved  | Approved_Amount  |